openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 #### Day-2 DriverContainer Management OpenShift

-More and more customers/partners want to enable hardware and or software on OpenShift that need kernel drivers, which are currently not (and may never be) upstream and out-of-tree.
+More and more customers/partners want to enable hardware and or software on OpenShift that need kernel drivers, which are currently (and maybe forever) out-of-tree and not upstream aka in-tree.

 We want to provide a unified way to support out-of-tree kernel drivers (multiple) on OpenShift day-2.
 It has to work for classical (RHEL7, 8, Fedora) and container based operating systems (RHCOS, FCOS) in the same way.